hyzok-su/even-valence-remeshing/README.md

 For more details about the used algorithms, see my paper: https://hyzok-su.github.io/even-valence-remeshing/EVR.pdf

-## Application Example: Weaver Structure using EVR and Simulated Annealing
+## EVR Application Example: Weaver Structure using EVR and Simulated Annealing
 (pictures rendered in VRay)

 ![UUV Mapping](./docs/w1.png)